gdankov/cube/st8ger/README.md

 ## Testing the St8ger on a Lite Environment

-1. Get a Bosh-Lite deployment
+1. Get a Bosh-Lite director

+2. Deploy the latest CF with the [cube-release](https://github.com/andrew-edgar/cube-release) to your bosh-lite (follow the instructions in the README).

-2. Get a Minikube deployment and make sure Bosh-Lite and Minikube are running in the same Network:
+3. Get a Minikube deployment and make sure Bosh-Lite and Minikube are running in the same Network:

   When starting `minikube` you can define a CIDR.
 You need to make sure that it is in the same subnet as your bosh-lite installation.
 By default this should be `192.168.50.1/24`.